-Whether it’s rains and flooding, a hurricane or tornado, a snow storm, fire, or some other natural disaster—the biggest question is, are you prepared for it?
+Whether it is rains and flooding, a hurricane or tornado, a snow storm, fire, or some other natural disaster—the biggest disaster preparation question is, are you ready for it?

 We can never base our lives off of the “what-ifs”, but when the threat of the “what-ifs” become a reality, you should never be caught off guard, especially on your homestead with animals that depend on you for their care.